What’s the average class size at Florida Poly?

 Yes.
 Florida Polytechnic University is authorized to issue Form I-20 for accepted students seeking an F-1 Student Visa.
 The first step for interested students is to visit our web page for International Admissions for a description of our program and contact information.
 There is information to help you apply to the university.
 You also can read about the Admissions requirements.
 Students also should visit www.ice.gov/sevis/students for information on the Student Exchange and Visitor Program and to learn how to successfully navigate the U.S. immigration process.

 The awarding of transfer credits for coursework completed at Florida Polytechnic University is at the sole discretion of the recipient institution.
 It is the student’s responsibility to confirm, in advance of enrollment, if the prospective recipient institution will accept credits earned at Florida Poly.
 The university does not imply, promise, or guarantee that any credits earned at this university will be transferable or accepted by any other institution.

-What is the Florida Poly bus service?
+What is the Florida Poly shuttle service?

-How often does the bus operate?
+How often does the shuttle operate?

 Where are the campus stops?

-Here are the campus stops, with signs, at the University:
+Here are the campus stops, with signs, at the university:

 - Parking Lot 6

 What clubs and organizations can I participate in at Florida Poly?

 Florida Poly has a growing list of clubs and organizations, as well as an active Student Government Association.
 Students are encouraged to pursue their passions or explore new interests by joining student-led organizations.
 Student organizations have an important place in campus life, connecting students, promoting social interaction, encouraging teamwork and providing leadership opportunities.
 If you don’t see a club that interests you, there are plenty of opportunities to get an organization started.